saileshkasaju/yogendrayurvedic.com.np/src/pages/index.md

   description: >-
     Ayurveda understands our body is made out of different energies .
-Just like electromagnetic force, gravitational force, weak force and strong force in physics makes the entire universe, panchatanmatra are energies that governs inside and outside of an organism and the universe.
+Just like electromagnetic force, gravitational force, weak force and strong force in physics makes the entire universe, satva, rajas, tamas are energies that governs inside and outside of an organism and the universe.
 description: >-
   Ayurveda is the ultimate science for health and for person who wants to live a healthy, prosperous and spiritual life.This summer turn within yourself and